Tim and the Hidden People: Reception

 Writing for the Times Educational Supplement in July 1980, Anne Barnes described the Tim and the Hidden People stories as "quite adventurous" saying "Tim encounters enough mysteries to keep the reader in suspense to the end".
 Child Education magazine described the series as "excellent" in an August 1979 review.

+The books were cited as an inspiration by the author Victoria Biggs, who used the "Hidden People" as an analogy for people with dyspraxia.
+Author and director Tom Harper also cited the series as an early inspiration.